 - Third, how do these disturbances intensify methane emissions?

-Arctic: not just the work of man
+Arctic: not just man-made

 Leopold Lobkovsky